Pet-Series/pet_docker/README.md

 # Docker specifications supporting the Pet-Series of robots.
-This repo hosts Dockerfiles and scaffolding for images in the Pet-Series oarganisation.
+This repo hosts Dockerfile's and scaffolding for images in the Pet-Series organisation.
 Docker specifications supporting Pet-Series and ROS1/ROS2 middleware.
-* Docker images for ARM4 = Raspberry Pi running 64bit Ubuntu
+* Docker images for ARM4 = Raspberry Pi3-4-5 running 64bit Ubuntu
 * Docker images for AMD64/X86 = PC running 64bit Ubuntu

 # GitHub Links